MatthewJohnMorris/case-monitor/README.md

 ## Features

 * Fetches case law from the National Archives Atom feed.
-* Sends email notifications via Gmail when new cases are found or if no new cases exist.
+* Sends email notifications via Gmail, whether new cases are found or no new cases exist.
 * Plays a system alert sound when new cases are detected.
 * Shows a temporary desktop notification every time the script runs.
 * Keeps track of known cases to detect new entries.